-Most of us are uncomfortable in front of the camera because it makes us feel vulnerable.
-And if you are investing time and money in to your photoshoot, there is the added pressure to Make.
+Most of us feel uncomfortable in front of the camera.
+No doubt, it makes us feel vulnerable.
+And if you are investing time and money into your photo shoot, there is the added pressure to Make.
 It.
 Count.

 When you’re having your portrait taken, it’s important to feel relaxed so you can let your essence shine.
 Easier said than done, right?
 We think preparation goes a long way and the right team will help you kick back instead of tense up.

-1. Design the message you want to share.
+- Design the message YOU want.
 Images communicate your brand.
 Write down your mission for this photoshoot and share it with your website designer, your photographer, and your stylists in advance.
 This will inform every decision they make during the process to ensure your satisfaction with the outcome.

-Don’t forget about your hands!
 If there is a possibility of your hands being in the photos, make sure that your hands and nails look good.
 I am a big fan of simplicity so, keep your nails trimmed and use a nude or clear polish.
-Also, just like the skin on your face your hands need a little love in the moisture department.
+Also, just like the skin on your face, your hands need a little love in the moisture department.
 Bump up your daily face lotion to a cream if your skin is looking dry or flaky.
 Your makeup will look so much better if your skin is properly hydrated. – Kirstie Wight

-4. Your clothing should contour your figure, skimming your body without clinging.
+- Your clothing should contour your figure, skimming your body without clinging.
 Contouring lines will be slimming on camera, no matter what size you are.
-Lots of layers and stiff or boxy silhouettes can look fabulous in real life, but on camera they’ll make you look larger than you are.
+Lots of layers and stiff or boxy silhouettes can look fabulous in real life, but in 2D they’ll make you look larger than you are.

-6. Ask the photographer to show you a few flattering poses in advance so you have time to try them at home.
+- Ask the photographer to show you a few flattering poses in advance so you have time to try them at home.
 Practice them in the mirror.
 Keep them in the back of your mind during the shoot, but don’t be married to them.
-Sometimes the best photos are captured when you least expect it!
+Often the best images are captured when you least expect it!

-10. Bring your clothes to the shoot pressed and clean in a garment bag.
+- Bring your clothes to the shoot pressed and clean in a garment bag.
 Hang everything immediately when you arrive to avoid wrinkles.
 A lint brush, scissors, and clothespins are handy for fashion emergencies.
-With everything that’s going on, the last thing you need to worry about is Spot’s fur on your chic white trousers that you didn’t have time to hem.
+With everything that’s going on, the last thing you need to worry about is Spot’s fur on your beautiful trousers that you didn’t have time to hem.
 Lean on your team for support, we’ve got this.
 Turn on some tunes and have some fun!